 - Do you require applicants to take a Dosage Calculation Test before being admitted?

 - Do I have to take a general education/prerequisite coursework at UMSL?

-- During what semesters do you admit student to each Pre-Licensure BSN Option?
+- During what semesters do you admit students to each Pre-Licensure BSN option?

 - How many clinical students do you admit each semester?

 - What is the deadline to apply?

 - Do I need to have all of my general education/prerequisite coursework completed before I can apply to the clinical portion of any of the Pre-Licensure BSN options?

 - What are my chances of earning a space in the Pre-Licensure BSN program?